fabudlx/NER/README.md

 * coNNL 2003
 * germEval 2014

-Change links in 'NER' class:
+Change link in 'NER' class to your data:

 raw_data_path: data in text form